-Contingent consideration represents additional payments that the Company may be required to make in the future in the form of restricted stock units, which totals up to \$7.9 million depending on the Company's achievement of specified minimum payment volume targets and integration targets established for the years ended December 31, 2022 and 2023.
-A portion of the contingent consideration is also tied to continuing employment of certain key employees; accordingly, \$2.0 million has been excluded from the purchase price.
-Therefore, total consideration included in the purchase price totals up to \$5.9 million.
-During the years ended December 31, 2021, the Company expensed less than \$0.1 million in personnel costs associated with the contingent consideration.
+The contingent consideration is payable at various intervals through March 2024 in the form of cash or up to approximately 225,000 shares of common stock at the Company's option and is dependent upon the Company's achievement of specified minimum payment volume targets and integration targets established for the years ending December 31, 2022 and 2023.
+A portion of the contingent consideration is also tied to continuing employment of certain key employees; accordingly, approximately 56,000 shares of common stock have been excluded from the purchase consideration.
+Therefore, total common stock included in the purchase consideration totals up to approximately 169,000 shares of common stock.
+During the year ended December 31, 2022 and 2021, the Company expensed \$0.9 million and less than \$0.1 million, respectively, in personnel costs associated with the retention portion of contingent consideration.
 These personnel costs are included in the Company's consolidated statements of operations and comprehensive loss and a liability is recorded in accrued expenses and other current liabilities on the consolidated balance sheet.
-Contingent consideration related to minimum payment volume targets is payable at 15 months and 27 months after acquisition date based on the 15 months and subsequent 12 months result.
-Contingent consideration related to integration targets is payable upon completion, which is expected in the second quarter 2022.
+Contingent consideration related to minimum payment volume targets will be settled at 15 months and 27 months after acquisition date based on the 15 months and subsequent 12 months result.
+Contingent consideration related to integration targets will be settled in common stock upon completion.
 The contingent consideration related to continuing employment of certain key employees is payable at the two-year acquisition anniversary date.

-The Company incurred \$0.6 million in transaction costs related to the WPM acquisition for the year ended December 31, 2021.
+As of December 31, 2022, the Company had paid \$0.4 million in contingent consideration related to the completion of integration targets.
+There was no contingent consideration paid during the year ended December 31, 2021.